Skip to content

 The Swell action runs under the Great chest and transferred upwards from squares to a full scale rollerboard under the Swell box.
 As the Swell pipes are laid out as a pyramid, having a full rollerboard is of course essential.

-The Pedal (Bourdon) action runs through under the reservoir to the rear of the organ where it is transmitted to a 29 note rollerboard to convey the movement to the Bourdon pipes above.
+Part of the Pedal (Bourdon) action runs through under the reservoir to the rear of the organ where it is transmitted to a rollerboard to convey the movement to the Bourdon pipes above.

-The manual to pedal coupler action is presumably located behind the pedalboard on the left hand side; this is impossible to see or reach as a recent light fitting seems to prevent the removal of the wooden panel which protects it.
-It must have been revamped when the Swell to Pedal was added.
+The manual to pedal coupler action is located behind the pedalboard on the left hand side; this is impossible to see properly as a recent light fitting impedes the removal of the wooden panel which protects it.
+However a photograph taken from the treble end of the pedalboard makes things clearer.
+This coupler action must have been completely revamped when the Swell to Pedal was added.

 The Swell to Great coupler mechanism is located behind the music desk.
 During practice by Sowne’s three organists, this mechanism worked slightly loose, due to a trundle pin not fully inserted.
 Our own efforts to re-insert it were not entirely successful, but with proper tools this could be rectified by the organ tuners.